Scope embarked in June on an innovative programme to support young disabled people to run their own campaigns, Scope for Change.

 Making a positive change

-But maybe the most significant change we’ve seen over the six months is the confidence in the group and how their attitudes have shifted towards disability.
+But maybe the most significant change we’ve seen over the 6 months is the confidence in the group and how their attitudes have shifted towards disability.
 The campaigners have told us that being around a group of people, both young disabled people and Scope staff, who are accepting and affirming of their experiences has been a real positive for them.
 We’ve been told that the programme has raised their confidence in many ways.
 One campaigner told us it’s been a real positive for their mental health during a period of a lot of change.

 The campaigners have also told us that being a part of the Scope for Change programme has been a defining factor for them to feel newly proud and open about their diagnoses or impairments.
 One of our campaigners, Raisa, highlighted this in her campaign to encourage to use positive language around disability.
-Another said, about the Scope for Change residential, “For the first time in my life, my disability didn’t matter, and I was around other people who understood what is was like and knew what to do.”
+Another said, about the Scope for Change residential, “For the first time in my life, my impairment didn’t matter, and I was around other people who understood what is was like and knew what to do.”

 Scope for Change this year culminated in a graduation event in Westminster, hosted by Stephen Timms MP and with speeches from scope leadership and Sam Renke who is a scope ambassador and leading disability activist.
 The programme will reopen for applications for the next generation in the spring.
 To register your interest please email firstname.lastname@example.org about Scope for Change, and we will notify you when applications open.